baldwin-sudo/baldwin-sudo/README.md

 ### 🔧 Projects I'm Working On

--  Building a reverse proxy / load balancer using Golang (https://github.com/baldwin-sudo/go-reverse-proxy.git) —
+-  building a json to yaml converter from scratch ( tokenizer -> parser ->  ...) in rust .
 ---

 ### 🌱 What I’m Learning
 - Rust idioms and systems-level design
 - Deep learning (NLP, vision, architecture optimization)
 - Go concurrency and systems design patterns
+- Java/Jee and the Spring framework ecosystem for backend development .

 ---